LaVoy Talmage Christensen was born on June 23, 1917 at home in Spanish Fork Utah

 During his lifetime he had various horses, cattle and dogs.
 One of the dogs, Tip would stay with the tractor up on the farm ground all night so no one would steal the gas out.

 LaVoy built a new brick home in 1954 right next to the old house.
-Later that year LaVoy and Elva were sealed in the Manti Temple and had their 3 daughters sealed to them.
+Later that year LaVoy and Elva were sealed in the Manti Temple

 He liked to go deer hunting, pheasant hunting and fishing.